UPPMAX/programming_formalisms/docs/deployment/deploy.md

     pip freeze > requirements.txt
     ```

+    - Other users can then install the same packages with:

 ???- question "Step 5: Test the requirements file in a new environment"

-    - End the isolated environment and work with other things!
+    - End the isolated environment
     ```console
     deactivate
     ```

-    - Other users can then install the same packages with:

     ```console
     pip install --user -r requirements.txt